1880 Democratic National Convention: Tilden

 Tilden spent the next four years as the presumptive Democratic candidate in 1880.
 In 1879, he declined to run for another term as governor and focused instead on building support for the 1880 presidential nomination.
 He considered many of his former friends (including Senator Thomas F. Bayard of Delaware) enemies now for their support of the Electoral Commission, and sought to keep the "fraud of '76" in the spotlight and burnish his own future candidacy by having his congressional allies investigate the events of the post-election maneuvering.
 For ten months beginning in May 1878, the Potter Committee, chaired by Democratic Congressman Clarkson Nott Potter of New York, investigated allegations of fraud and corruption in the states which had contested electoral votes in 1876.
 Rather than produce conclusive evidence of Republican malfeasance, as Tilden's supporters hoped, the committee exonerated Tilden of wrongdoing, but uncovered conflicting evidence that showed state election officials of both parties in an unfavorable light.
 This, and Tilden's declining health, made many Democrats question his candidacy.
 Even so, Tilden's presumed ability to carry New York, combined with his political organization and personal fortune, made him a serious contender.

 The first of these qualifications was shattered with the Republican victory in the New York gubernatorial election in 1879.
 In that election, a revitalized Tammany split from the regular Democratic party in a patronage dispute with Tilden's faction (now known as the "Irving Hall Democrats").
 Tammany ran its new leader, "Honest" John Kelly, as an independent candidate for governor, allowing the Republicans to carry the state with a plurality of the vote.
 Tilden began to waver, issuing ambiguous statements about whether he would run again.
 Rumors circulated wildly in the months before the convention, with no definitive word from Tilden.
 As the New York delegation left for the national convention in Cincinnati, Tilden gave a letter to one of his chief supporters, Daniel Manning, suggesting that his health might force him to decline the nomination.
 Tilden hoped to be nominated, but only if he was the unanimous choice of the convention; if not, Manning was entrusted to make the contents of Tilden's letter available to the New York delegation.
-When it became clear that the nomination would be contested, Manning revealed the contents of the Tilden letter; it was vague and inconclusive, but once is contents became known to Tilden's home state delegates, they chose to interpret it as a withdrawal.
+When it became clear that the nomination would be contested, Manning revealed the contents of the Tilden letter; it was vague and inconclusive, but once its contents became known to Tilden's home state delegates, they chose to interpret it as a withdrawal.
 The New York delegation now considered Tilden's candidacy to be ended, and sought a new standard-bearer.